liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/selector.md

 Multi select includes different features as:

--   Text automplete
+-   Text autocomplete
 -   Fast label creation on text paste, creating tags for elements separated by commas.
--   This component aslo has a character whitelist that allows create labels with only desired characters.
+-   This component also has a character whitelist that allows create labels with only desired characters.

 ![multiple select field with N lines](/images/lexicon/SelectMultiAutocomplete.gif)